-Objective 1: The District will promote participation in National School Lunch Program and Breakfast Program.

-Breakfast Program.
-Action Steps Methods for Measuring Implementation Keep cafeteria and service line clean and inviting Baseline or benchmark data points: Participation rates from NLSP/GPISD Cafeteria Maintain online monthly menus and ensure Resources needed: nutrition information is available Feedback from Student Nutrition Parent Advisors Publish information on district's department website promoting participation of the program School Café contains information on menu items for food allergies and nutrition information Obstacles: Parents may not utilize website or have access to technology Negative perceptions of school menus Parents choosing not to disclose information related to income or family information to determine eligibility for free or reduced-price meals
+ate settings.
+Objective 1: The District will promote participation in National School Lunch Program.
+Action Steps Methods for Measuring Implementation Keep cafeteria and service line clean and inviting Baseline or benchmark data points: Participation rates from NLSP/GPISD Cafeteria Maintain online monthly menus and ensure nutrition information is available Resources needed: Feedback from Student Nutrition Par- ent Advisors Publish information on district's department Obstacles: website promoting participation of the program Parents may not utilize website or have access to technology Negative perceptions of school menus Parents choosing not to disclose information related to income or family information to determine eligibility for free or reduced-price meals